 Harry Reuben Reynolds

-H. Reuben Reynoldswas born in Centerburg, Ohio and graduated from the Art Institute of Chicago in 1923.
-He joined the art department staff in Logan, then named the Agricultural College of Utah.
-Reynolds was a dynamic force in the school’s ascendency within the state, which was regarded as having a more liberalized approach to the arts.
-Throughout his career he enhanced his education and traveled extensively in Europe in the early 1930s.
-In the late 1930s he studied painting with the well-known mid-western painter, Grant Wood.
-During this same time period he discovered photography which became his primary media, giving up painting altogether after 1941.
+H. Reuben Reynolds was born in Centerburg, Ohio, and graduated from the Art Institute of Chicago in 1923.
+He immediately joined the art department in Logan, which was then named the Agricultural College of Utah.
+Reynolds was a dynamic force in the school’s ascendency within the state, which was regarded as having a more liberal approach to the arts.
+Throughout his career he supplemented his education, and traveled extensively in Europe in the early 1930s.
+In the late 1930s he studied painting with the well-known midwestern artist Grant Wood.
+During this same period, he discovered photography, which became his primary medium, and he gave up painting altogether after 1941.